 The COVID-19 crisis thrust millions of us into a mass experiment in working from home, but that doesn’t mean the office is going away forever.
 This article explains three common misconceptions behind extreme WFH strategies and shares research-backed insights into creating the kind of workplaces people need to feel safe, be productive and have a sense of belonging at work.

-After announcing a partnership with MIT to study how diseases spread in the workplace, Steelcase CEO Jim Keane sat down with Dr. Lydia Bourouiba, director of MIT’s Fluid Dynamics of Disease Transmission Laboratory, to discuss what we know today on mitigating disease transmission at work.
+After announcing a partnership with MIT to study how diseases spread in the workplace, former Steelcase CEO Jim Keane sat down with Dr. Lydia Bourouiba, director of MIT’s Fluid Dynamics of Disease Transmission Laboratory, to discuss what we know today on mitigating disease transmission at work.

 When the COVID-19 crisis abruptly forced millions around the world to adopt working from home as a new norm, people quickly discovered the benefits and frustrations of sustained remote work.
 These practical tips for improving the WFH experience can be just as helpful today as they were when the pandemic began.

 This year, Steelcase achieved carbon neutrality in our operations by removing as much carbon as we emit.
 Learn how we’re taking things one step further by setting science-based targets to become carbon negative by 2030.

 As new travel restrictions and WFH policies have made distributed collaboration more mainstream, Steelcase and Microsoft came together to introduce Steelcase Roam for Microsoft Surface Hub 2S 85”, amplifying large-scale collaboration in person and at a distance.

 An office is more than just a place to work.
 The workplace drives innovation and growth and fosters culture and a sense of community, while providing the tools and resources people need to be truly productive.
 Learn about the countless benefits of the physical workplace.
 Here are just 15 reasons why the workplace matters.